tiagoandresvaz/tiagoandresvaz.github.io/about/index.md

 {{< admonition tip >}}
-:(far fa-bookmark fa-fw): Only a few words about myself
+:(far fa-bookmark fa-fw): a few more words about myself
 {{< /admonition >}}

 I am married, 43 years old, two kids and living in the southern city of Porto Alegre, RS - Brazil.